Food Safety: How Long Does Pasta Sauce Last?

 how long can spaghetti sauce sit out

-As a home cook with a passion for cooking delicious and healthy meals, I get asked this question a lot: how long can spaghetti sauce sit out?
-And while I’d love to give you a quick answer to this, there’s so much to learn.
-Food science geeks, rejoice!
-I’m about to get super nerdy on you.
+As a home cook with a passion for making delicious, healthy meals, I get asked this question all the time: how long can spaghetti sauce sit out?
+It sounds simple, but there’s more to it than you might think.
+If you’ve ever wondered how long does homemade pasta sauce last, you’re not alone.
+Food science geeks, rejoice—I’m about to get a little nerdy.

 Understanding Shelf Life: